 This book seeks to explore what it means to be ‘one of billions but unique’ and includes at the end a guided meditation, which can be used in class.
 Through illustrations and simple but precise captions, it looks at the positive aspects of being human such as curiosity and experiencing joy; but also explores the idea that being human ‘means I am not perfect.
 I make mistakes’ and then explores aspects such as overcoming fears and forgiveness.

-The illustrations on their own can be accessed by younger children, but for older pupils the text and illustrations provide an interesting multi-modal dimension, and would lead to some interesting discussions.
+The illustrations on their own can be accessed by younger children, but for older pupils the text and illustrations provide amulti-modal dimension, and would lead to some interesting discussions.
 I really liked the cyclical nature of the book, as the ideas return to individual uniqueness ending on a message of hope.

-This is a great book to use with any age and would be a welcome addition to PSHE resources, as well as supporting work in Philosophy for Children, Growth Mindset or Mindfulness.
-I think it is also a good resource for developing SMSC work; in particular Social and Personal Development, but could easily be linked to Spiritual Development as well.
+This is a great book to use with any age and would be a welcome addition to PSHE resources, as well as supporting work in Philosophy for Children, growth mindset or mindfulness.
+I think it is also a good resource for developing spiritual, moral, social and cultual work; in particular social and personal development, but could easily be linked to spiritual development as well.

 These notes may be printed freely for use in classrooms but may not be reproduced in any other format without the permission of the author.